Best WordPress SEO Plugins Compared (2026)

 - No external API calls on frontend pages

-These numbers matter.
 Your visitors don’t care which SEO plugin you use.
 They care that your page loads fast.
+These numbers are why Rank Math stays on my stack.

 Pros